broche/movie-night/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## GitHub Pages Build Deployment

+Run `npm run build` and once the /docs folder is populated, copy the index.html file and rename the copy to 404.html

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).